MartindIT/install-config-AD/README.md

 ![image](https://github.com/MartindIT/install-config-AD/assets/151476834/63d30a66-4f7c-4bf1-a7dd-b8ca3c1adf33)
 ![image](https://github.com/MartindIT/install-config-AD/assets/151476834/fd3d4d6d-3ca7-47d5-97a2-c5c96618933f)

 **3.)
-Ensure Connectivity between the client VM and Domain Controller by logging in to Client VM and perpetual ping Domain Controllers Private IP which is 10.0.0.4 for me and as you can see it the request times out which shows that the firewall is working inside the domain controller.**
+Ensure Connectivity between the client VM and Domain Controller VM by logging in to Client VM and perpetual ping Domain Controllers Private IP which is 10.0.0.4 for me and as you can see it the request times out which shows that the firewall is working inside the domain controllers VM.**

 ![image](https://github.com/MartindIT/install-config-AD/assets/151476834/1161e8fa-ad87-42f7-9a16-f8b4770c5f4f)
 ![image](https://github.com/MartindIT/install-config-AD/assets/151476834/3238bcbf-7d56-4a48-87f4-6afd590eb7a9)